Can you believe it’s nearly two decades since HDMI cables came to rescue us from the mess that was multiple wires and jack pins behind our TV walls?

 - Installing a proper and carefully engineered grounding system.

 - Ensuring that all the nearby cables and wires are individually shielded.

 - Separating the HDMI from the source of the interference.

 - Ensuring that cables cross at 90 degrees if at all they must cross.
 Maintaining even a slight separation helps to combat interference.

 - When bundling up your HDMI cables with other cables or wires, make sure that there are no exposed wires, or at least they are twisted all the way to the connection ends.

 Cable signal inference is a pretty common interference that also affects HDMI cables.
 This should, however, not scare you from bundling up your HDMI with other cables.
 Ensure the cables are shielded and insulated to minimize any chances of interference.

 As for the power cable being adjacent to the HDMI cord, there is no cause for alarm.
 It’s safe to bundle them up.
-However, it’s best to keep the high voltage cables separate from low voltage cables.
+However, it’s best to keep the high-voltage cables separate from the low-voltage cables.

 Vance is a dad, former software engineer, and tech lover.
 Knowing how a computer works becomes handy when he builds Pointer Clicker.
 His quest is to make tech more accessible for non-techie users.
 When not working with his team, you can find him caring for his son and gaming.